lafadovale/ghuser-repolist/README.md

+# Github User Repository Search

+This is just an 'only for exercise' Github API search bar.
+Search and list all the user's repositories on a SPA application.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).